 How Far Did Gary Player Drive The Golf Ball?

-In fact, in the early 1960s, he was known for using a 4-wood from the tee.
+In the early 1960s, he frequently used a 4-wood from the tee to play for position.
 He explained to Sports Illustrated during a 1963 interview that he was happy to sacrifice a little yardage to guarantee being on the fairway.
-He didn’t mind hitting a five-iron when others were hitting a six or seven as he still backed himself to get it close.
+Player wasn't worried about hitting a five-iron when others were hitting a six or seven, he still felt he was able to use his prowess with an iron club to get the ball close.

-Also in that interview, he talked of his hitting power in comparison to his rivals in the “big three” Jack Nicklaus and Arnold Palmer:
+Also in that interview, Player commented on his hitting power compared to his rivals in the “big three,” Jack Nicklaus and Arnold Palmer:

 "You have to remember that I expect to be outdriven by Arnold and Jack, so it doesn't bother me.
 Arnold weighs 25 pounds more than I do and Jack 50 pounds more,” he said.

-Arnold Palmer drove the ball on average somewhere around the 265-270 mark with Jack Nicklaus hitting it around 10 yards more than that.
-So it’s fair to say, by his own admission, Player averaged a little less than those numbers.
+Arnold Palmer drove the ball around the 265-270 on average and Jack Nicklaus, slightly longer, could hit it around 10 yards more than that.
+By his own admission, Gary Player would have averaged a little less than those numbers.

 Get the Golf Monthly Newsletter